 If you’re going to continue managing the monthly cost of Weglot from your side and want to keep the Weglot project managed under your agency account, then all you need to do is add the client as a team member.

-You do this by going to the ‘Settings’ tab in your Weglot Dashboard, clicking on ‘Team’ and then adding the email address of the client.
+You do this by going to the ‘Projects’ tab in your Weglot Dashboard, clicking on the project on which you want to invite your client, then clicking on 'Projects Members' on the left side and finally 'Add Member' to add the email address of the client.
 You can either add them as a manager where they’ll have full editing rights on the translations, but also on the plan management, or as a translator where they’ll only be able to access the translations.

 Next, to ensure your client understands how Weglot works, we’ve created a couple of useful resources that will ensure they can use Weglot to its fullest.